Pacific razor clam: Reproduction

 The Pacific razor clam is a sexually dimorphic organism, meaning that there are differences between the two sexes of animals.
 Fertilisation is an indirect action, meaning that no mating rituals or sexual intercourse occurs.
 The fertilisation of eggs will occur when the temperature of surrounding water is warmer.
 Males will deposit their sperm into sea water or sand, and females will do the same with their eggs.
 As the size of female razor clams increases, the number of eggs deposited into sea water and sand also increases.
 It is speculated that female Pacific razor clams can deposit up to 118.5 million eggs at one time.
 Though fertilisation of the eggs occurs by happenstance, the number of eggs deposited means that there is increased probability of fertilisation.
 In the first few weeks of its life, a Pacific razor clam larva will swim around as it grows a shell, and eventually settles into sand as a juvenile after 5-16 weeks.

 Use by humans

 Consumption

 Pacific razor clams are a highly desirable shellfish species and are collected by both commercial and recreational harvesters.
 Razor clams, like other shellfish, may accumulate dangerous levels of the marine toxin domoic acid because of their diet, which consists of diatoms.
 Domoic acid can cause amnesic shellfish poisoning (ASP).
 Harvesters should check current public health recommendations by marine authorities before collecting razor clams.
+A longitudinal study found that individuals consuming 15 or more razor clams per month scored significantly lower on verbal memory tests compared to non-consumers, though all scores remained within normal clinical limits.

 Razor clams are commonly battered and fried in butter.
 They can also be used to make clam chowder.